 - Use a serving knife or butter knife to remove the egg muffin from the muffin tin and place onto a wire cooling rack.

 - If you are serving these right away, you can also move them from the muffin tin to a serving platter.
-If you?re storing for later, let the muffins cool to room temperature on the wire cooling rack, then store in an glass storage container for up to 4 days.
+If you're storing for later, let the muffins cool to room temperature on the wire cooling rack, then store in a glass storage container for up to 4 days.

 If you are omitting the shredded cheese, add an extra egg.

 Feel free to substitute your non-dairy milk of choice if you'd like to make these dairy free egg muffins.
 Cooking time may vary so just be mindful of that.

 For the potatoes, we use the cubed Simply Potatoes

 For the ham, I usually try to find the Smithfield Anytime Favorites